 It is essential to understand that when considering plastic surgery, we do not take a nose “off the shelf.”

 The final result seen in a particular patient is almost certainly a result of the pre-existing anatomy and surgeon’s skill.
 Indeed, you cannot routinely request a celebrity nose and have that as the expected final result.

 Since Meghan’s nose has generated much attention, it is worth analyzing the results to educate patients who want to have a rhinoplasty procedure.

 The Anatomy of Meghan Markle’s Nose

-Comparing her nose to later photos, it seems pretty clear that there are some adjustments made to her nasal anatomy.
+Comparing her nose to later photos, it seems pretty clear that some adjustments are made to her nasal anatomy.
 Although the surgery was never confirmed, there is no other way for these changes to occur.

 The Difference in Appearance

 Presently, her nose appears thinner and less bulbous at the tip.
-The tip itself has almost become more “defined” as it doesn’t blend in with the anatomy of the rest of the nose.
+The tip itself has almost become more “defined” as it doesn’t blend in with the rest of the nose’s anatomy.
 Due to the lack of support in the nostril rims, she has some mild notching of the rims making the tip even more highlighted.

-From the angled view, a residual bump remains on the bridge, and then a dip in the lower to mid-third of the nose is evident.
+A residual bump remains on the bridge from the angled view, and then a dip in the lower to mid-third of the nose is evident.
 This corresponds with the lack of definition seen along the bridge from the frontal view.